neosizzle/process-and-memory/README.md

 Unix operating systems rely heavily on process creation to satisfy user requests.
 The `fork()` syscall initializes and sets some values and then calls `clone()` syscall underlying to clone the actual process.
 The detailed steps will be discussed later.

 ### Syscalls
 System calls are kernel-defined, which means every different system may have different implementations of system calls.
 To expose syscalls to the user as an interface, the kernel compiles with a certain table which denotes the number of the syscall, the function to call and its argument and types.
+The .tbl file is THE file kernel reads to reoute syscalls. the SYSCALL_DEFINEN macro is used to register logic implementation to certain syscall numbers.

 ## Implementation
 ### ft_kill